-- (f) Validation is necessary for all modules identified on the Personal Learning Plan.
-Validation is the process of demonstrating to the Training Adviser that the adult can put the objectives of the module into practice in their Scouting role. - Following the successful validation of the modules on the Personal Learning Plan, a Wood (g) Badge can be awarded. - Following the award of a Wood Badge, the adult must complete a minimum of five hours Ongoing learning per year, averaged over the length of the appointment. - (i) It is the responsibility of the adult's line manager to monitor completion of Ongoing learning.
-Ongoing learning is defined as any learning achieved by the adult that can be applied to their Scouting role. - In exceptional circumstances, Scout Headquarters may prescribe the Ongoing learning (i) requirements during a certain year (or years) for all or certain roles.
+Validation is the process of demonstrating to the Training Adviser that the adult can put the objectives of the module into practice in their Scouting role. - (g) Following the successful validation of the modules on the Personal Learning Plan, a Wood Badge can be awarded. - (h) Following the award of a Wood Badge, the adult must complete a minimum of five hours Ongoing learning per year, averaged over the length of the appointment. - (i) It is the responsibility of the adult's line manager to monitor completion of Ongoing learning.

+Ongoing learning is defined as any learning achieved by the adult that can be applied to their Scouting role. - (j) In exceptional circumstances, Scout Headquarters may prescribe the Ongoing learning requirements during a certain year (or years) for all or certain roles.